top of page

 The Kent and Medway Young Musicians Trust is passionate about helping the next generation of musicians progress on their musical journey.
 Awarding grants to promising young musicians of limited means.
 The financial awards may be used towards tuition fees, instruments, courses and music.

-Download our promotional leaflets and send to your friends and family
+Download our promotional leaflets

 • The advocacy of spoken or written words

-• The provision of opportunities for musical performance by young people
+• The provision of opportunities for musical performance by young people either as individuals or in groups

 Our History